bsaragoca01/Sono_Gravity_MICCAI/README.md

 node server.js
 ```
 ### Step 5: Predition script
 Both "predict_app_unet.py" and "predict_app_deepLab.py" scripts contain python code that allows a websocket connection between the Flutter App with the trained U-Net and DeepLab models.
-Thus, the frames from the Node.js environment, after received by the Flutter app, are sent to these scripts, are predicted and sent back to the app to be displayed.
+Thus, the frames from the Node.js environment, after received by the Flutter app, are sent to these scripts, where they are predicted, and sent back to the app to be displayed.

 These files must be placed in the server where the predictions will be made.
 The dependecies needed in Step 1 of "How to perform the segmentation", at the beginning of these guidelines, are also essential for these two scripts functioning.